scaleway/terraform-provider-scaleway/docs/data-sources/iam_application.md

   Only one of the `name` and `application_id` should be specified.

 - `organization_id` - (Optional.
 Defaults to [provider](../index.md#organization_d) `organization_id`) The ID of the
-  organization the user is associated with.
+  organization the application is associated with.

 ## Attribute Reference